mschwendt/libtfmxaudiodecoder/TFMX.md

 like [UADE](https://www.exotica.org.uk/wiki/UADE), which utilize original and/or modified machine code player object files, are a good and promising approach to handling a multitude of music formats.
-However, the additional requirements to maintain player object files and a database of which custom player to choose for which input file is a major undertaking.
+However, the additional requirements to maintain a variety of machine code player object files and a database of which custom player to choose for which input file is a major undertaking and error-prone, too.

 Secondly, this is not a complete implementation of the API of a typical TFMX player object file either.
-Features such as but not limited to sending signals to the API caller, playing sound effects, accepting master volume fading commands, playing note commands from the outside are not needed when only trying to replay a TFMX file.
+Features such as but not limited to sending signals to the API caller, playing sound effects, accepting external master volume fading commands, playing note commands from the outside are not needed when only trying to replay a TFMX file.

 This is a barebone player that implements enough track commands, pattern commands and macro commands as needed to parse and play files in TFMX v1.x,